-- The full billing address of the customer (should match the CC billing address, if applicable);
+- Enter the full billing address of the customer (should match the CC billing address, if applicable).

-- The customer’s phone number (optional, but recommended); and
+- Enter the customer’s phone number (optional, but recommended).

-- The customer’s email address (also optional, but highly recommended).
+- Enter the customer’s email address (also optional, but recommended).

 Step 4 – Payment Info

-Place a checkmark next to the payment method the customer will be using.
+Select the appropriate checkbox to indicate the payment method the customer will be using.

 Step 5 – Customer Signature

-Once the form has been completed in full, the customer will need to sign.
+Once the other fields have been completed, the customer will need to sign the form.
 This is a required step for making the form legally binding.
-The customer will need to write the following:
+The customer will need to provide the following information:

 - Their signature (by hand or by using eSign);

-- The date (mm/dd/yyyy) they wrote their signature; and
+- The date (mm/dd/yyyy) they inscribed their signature; and

 - Their full printed name.